 Knowledge Management for Global Health

-Why does knowledge management matter for global health?
+Why is knowledge management essential to improve global health?

-Knowledge is one of our most valuable assets for addressing the global health challenges of the 21st century.
-The management of this knowledge will affect individual lives, whole communities, and, ultimately, the health, social, and economic status of the entire world.
+Knowledge is one of our most valuable assets to address global health challenges.
+What we know impacts what we do—and so how we manage knowledge can affect individuals, communities, and, ultimately, the health, social, and economic status of the world.